gormley01/project2-plugin/README.md

 ## Requirements

-In this long-term project, you are required to design, implement, test, and deploy a plugin for [SheetShuttle](https://github.com/GatorEducator/SheetShuttle) according to the specifications of the client.
+In this long-term project, you are required to design, implement, test, and deploy at least one plugin for [SheetShuttle](https://github.com/GatorEducator/SheetShuttle) according to the specifications of the client.
 Additionally, your plugin must satisfy the following requirements:

 - contain extensive testing with a high code coverage, ideally 100% or close to it.
 Teams are encouraged to practice test-driven approach, where you write a test case and then writing the code for that test case.
 - include Continuous Integration using GitHub Actions that at the minimum runs the plugin, runs the test suite, and any linters as appropriate.
 Additionally, README should include badges that show status of GitHub Actions CI builds and project characteristics (e.g., coverage and language).